Basic Backpacking Primer

 Whichever bag is used, you should place the bag in a stuff sack lined with a garbage bag.

 The sleeping pad is what keeps the cold ground away from you at night.
 The two basic types of sleeping pads out there are the Therm-a-rest types (think of an air mattress) and the foam pads (Z-Rest, Ridge Rest, the ever-present blue foam pad you see in XYZMart’s camping section).
 Therm-a-rests are considered by many to be very comfortable.
 But, they are expensive and weigh more than a foam pad.
+There are newer pads that are very light, but are more expensive and less durable as well.
 Again, you may want to borrow or rent a pad and see what works for you.
 Always bring a sleeping pad, as it will protect you from the cold-robbing ground.

 The Devil Duck guards this tent from boogey men, thieves and just plain-ole-bad people.